bharath-srinivas/aws-recon/README.md

   -v, --version  shows the version and exit
 ```

 To check the help message of each command, you can run `aws-actions command -h` or `aws-actions command --help`.
-This will display the sub-commands or arguments that can used with the command.
+This will display the sub-commands or arguments that can be used with the command.
 ```
 usage: aws-actions list [-h] [arg]